astroprofsmith/intromodern.github.io/_sources/c5spacetime.md

 the implications of shifting the vertical axis as shown in {numref}`figaxestilt`.
 However, it is much harder to imagine how the red dot interacts with the horizontal axis.
-The mathematical description is almost identical to the case of the blue dot, only rotated $90^\circ$.
+The mathematical description is almost identical to the case of the cyan dot, only rotated $90^\circ$.
 I will repeat what I said above, in only slightly different words: through a careful choice of reference frame, an event to the right can be before, after, or at the same time as an event to